Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 * Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect).
 * Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor).
 * **Facebook's Prophet might be many things, but its definitely not a model for forecasting time series at scale.**

+## Misc.
+* [`StatsForecast`](https://github.com/nixtla/statsforecast) also includes a variety of lightning fast baseline models.
+* If you really need to do forecast at scale, [here](https://github.com/nixtla/statsforecast/tree/main/experiments/ray) we show how to forecast 1 million time series under 30 minutes using [Ray](https://github.com/ray-project/ray).
+* If you are interested in SOTA Deep Learning models, check [`NeuralForecast`](https://github.com/nixtla/neuralforecast)